zulip/zulip-mobile/docs/developer-guide.md

 ## Formatting code using prettier

-- Using atom editor
+* Using atom editor - install the `prettier-atom` plugin
-Install the prettier-atom plugin to easily integrate the prettier with the eslint setup, Use the command `apm install prettier-atom` to install the plugin.

-* Using the command line
-  * For all files - `npm run prettier-all`
+* Using the command line - run `npm run prettier`
-  * For single file - `npm run prettier {filename}`